Aggregation Groupby#

 Returns:

-Pair containing the table with each group’s unique key and a vector of aggregation_results for each request in the same order as specified in requests.
+Pair containing the table with each group’s distinct key and a vector of aggregation_results for each request in the same order as specified in requests.

 Performs grouped scans on the specified values.